 ChildFund Australia undertakes a range of precautions when sharing information about children in all our marketing and communications.
-Detail can be found in the Child Safeguarding Procedures, Guidelines for Communications and Reporting on Children, and Consent Policy.
+Detail can be found in the Child Safeguarding Procedures, Communications Policy, and Consent Policy.

 - Not disclosing information that could identify the location of a child;

 - Requirements explaining how images will be used and for obtaining formal consent;

 - Clear guidelines on how children are portrayed in images and

 RAISING CONCERNS AND INCIDENTS

 This policy covers concerns and incidents related to board members, staff, volunteers and interns, contractors and consultants, partner organisations, ChildFund ambassadors or supporters.
 However, through our close partnership with communities, ChildFund will also respond to all concerns and incidents raised by identifying appropriate support, facilitating referrals, assisting with reports to relevant authorities and advocating where appropriate.

 Board members, staff, volunteers and interns, contractors and consultants, partner organisations, ChildFund ambassadors and supporters must inform ChildFund Australia when they have a reasonable belief that a child has been harmed or is at risk of harm.